 Volunteers over the age of 21 can serve as field trip chaperones.

 Each school also has a PTSA or parent organization that uses volunteers for its programs.
-Contact your school's PTSA or parent organization for more information.
+Contact your school's PTSA or parent organization for more information about PTSA programs.

 AVID (Advancement Via Individual Determination) is an elective offered in four middle schools and all of our comprehensive high schools.
 Mentors meet with a small group of students in the classroom at least once a week for one class period and lead inquiry-based discussions to help students learn to problem solve.